Styx0420/DeepLearning_CV_project/README.md

-The best hyperparameters were successfully retrieved after running multiple training jobs： best_batch_size = 50 best_lr = 0.0003659
+The best hyperparameters were successfully retrieved after running multiple training jobs：

+best_batch_size = 50

+best_lr = 0.0003659

 ## Debugging and Profiling
 SageMaker Debugger and Profiler were enabled in my training job to monitor training behavior and system resource usage.

 Debugging:

 I integrated the smdebug library into my training code by registering the Hook and properly setting hook modes during training and evaluation.
 Loss values and training metrics were recorded and monitored.

 When visualization with smdebug was problematic, I extracted loss values from CloudWatch logs and successfully plotted the loss curve using the following pattern:
 ![Training_loss_curve.png](Training_loss_curve.png)

 Epoch 1/5 - Training Loss: 3.1185

 Epoch 2/5 - Training Loss: 1.2558

 Epoch 3/5 - Training Loss: 0.7942

 Epoch 4/5 - Training Loss: 0.6039

 Epoch 5/5 - Training Loss: 0.5009

 Profiling:
 SageMaker Profiler was enabled.
 Due to the small model and limited instance, system utilization remained low.
 No major CPU, GPU, memory, or IO bottlenecks were detected.
 Due to resource constraints, I wasn't able to generate the full profiler html/pdf output.
-I have
+I have written a Profiling.md to mark down model output shown in the git repo.

 ### Results
 The model successfully trained with an accuracy around 84% on the test set.